gcb-hub/BLISS/BENCHMARK.md

 | Positive label | membership in the universe | the `succ_3_a` flag (reached approval) |

 The 6k is Trajanoska's table plus manually curated recent FDA approvals.
-The 13k is used as-is — its failures give a real negative class the all-approvals 6k cannot.
+The 13k is used as-is.
+Its failures give a real negative class the all-approvals 6k cannot.

 ---